Jhuni0123/2017-os-team21/README.md

 1. `void yield_task_wrr()` : Delete `wrr_se` node of given `task_struct` from `wrr_rq` and put it to the end of `wrr_rq` again.
 No need to update parameters.

 1. `struct task_struct *pick_next_task_wrr()` : Return the next task to be run.
-Basically pick the first entry of `wrr_rq` following FIFO rule of wrr.
-If it is already running, since there can be only one running process in `wrr_rq`, it is safe to pick the next one.
+It is called only after afore running task has been dequeued or requeued, so it is safe to pick the first entry of `wrr_rq` following FIFO rule of wrr.
 Update `time_slice` of `wrr_se` of that selected task to represent its weight correctly.
 This function does not remove `wrr_se` from `wrr_rq` but just give pointer to the task.
 Thus, currently running process always locates in the first node of `wrr_rq`.

 1. `int select_task_rq_wrr()` : Only definced under multi process condition.
 Find cpu with minimum weight_sum and return its number so that new task can be added to that cpu, under load balancing purpose.